thatosmk/appa/README.md

 ## How it works
-At the moment there are two templates, one for *scientific* journals and a *blank* document
+At the moment there are three templates, you can create a *blank* document, a *scientific* paper like an IEEE standard blog and a *presentation* template with default slide styles.

-`appa new [science/blank] [project_name]`
+`appa new [science/blank/prezi] [project_name]`

-> creates a new directory with `project name` and with the specified template, opens latexmk on a new terminal(to continuously update pdf), opens up the pdf document with `xdg-open` and opens `vi` with the Tex file for the document.
+> create a new folder with `main.tex` and a `makefile`, also runs an instance of `latexmk` that always updates the pdf
+> whenever changes are written to the `tex` file.

 `appa open [filename]`
-> opens an existing tex document in `vi`
-> also open a pdf and latexmk for easy editing and viewing.
+> opens an existing tex document in `vi`, open a pdf and runs an instance of `latexmk` for easy editing and viewing.

 ## Contribution
 Clone and create a pull request